Appearance of Nodes in React Diagram Component

 root.render(<App />);

-The gradient property of the node allows you to define and apply the gradient effect to that node.
+The gradient property of the node allows you to define and apply gradient effects to create visually appealing nodes with smooth color transitions.

 • Linear gradient